 Note: This page links to George Wright, the Hall of Fame infielder and manager.
-For the outfielder who played from 1982 to 1986, click here.
+For others with the same name, click here.

 - Bats Right, Throws Right